 How do I know my documentation is sufficient to pass the HIPAA compliance audit?

 You can head to the HSS website and download their Audit Protocol.
 It covers all the areas that should reflect in your HIPAA compliance checklist.
-However, if you feel that this task is beyond your capabilities, consider that many consulting services will cover the paperwork for a fee.
+However, if you feel this task is beyond your capabilities, consider that many consulting services will cover the paperwork for a fee.

 What happens if you fail a HIPAA audit?